mursideyarkin/mursideyarkin/README.md

 Brief information about me:

-- 🌱	Data Science and Machine Learning Bootcamp Participant at Veri Bilimi Okulu.
+- 🌱	Data Science and Machine Learning Bootcamp Participant at [Veri Bilimi Okulu](https://www.linkedin.com/in/veribilimiokulu/)

 - 💻 	Motivated to learn, grow, and excel in Data Science and Machine Learning.